turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 Build the plugin and verify the [resource type] table was properly registered with the plugin using the following guidelines.

 1. Build the plugin using `make dev` to compile a plugin if available, else use `make`.
-2. Check if the Steampipe service is running with `steampipe service status`
-  - If it's not running, start it using `steampipe service start`.
-  - If it is already running, restart it using `steampipe service restart`.
+2. Check if the Steampipe service is running with `steampipe service status`.
+If it's not running, start it using `steampipe service start`, else restart it using `steampipe service restart`.
 3. Test if the Steampipe MCP server is available by running the `steampipe_table_list` tool.
-4. If the Steampipe MCP server is available, you MUST use it to:
-  1. Verify the table exists in the schema.
-  2. Verify the table can be queried successfully.
+4. If the Steampipe MCP server is available, you MUST use it to verify the table exists in the schema and then verify the table can be queried successfully.
-5. If the Steampipe MCP server is not available:
-  1. Use `steampipe query "SELECT column_name, data_type FROM information_schema.columns WHERE table_schema = '[plugin_name]' AND table_name = '[table_name]' ORDER BY ordinal_position"` to verify the table exists.
-  2. Use `steampipe query "select * from [table_name]"` to verify basic querying works.
+5. If the Steampipe MCP server is not available, use `steampipe query "SELECT column_name, data_type FROM information_schema.columns WHERE table_schema = '[plugin_name]' AND table_name = '[table_name]' ORDER BY ordinal_position"` to verify the table exists.
+Then use `steampipe query "select * from [table_name]"` to verify basic querying works.
 ```

 ## Create Test Resources